michaelhaaf/demo-dots/README.md

 # demo-dots
-Demonstrating the power of the dot files
+Demonstrating the power of the dot file